Scroll section

 Suggest improvements

-One-click suggestions - assesses the assignment and suggests grades on each rubric point
+One-click suggestions - assesses the assignment and suggests grades and feedback on each rubric point

 Improvements - Offers targeted recommendations and resources from the web (like papers, articles, blogs)